Isanti Soil & Water Conservation District

 Our Green Lake Mission

 We have made a lot of progress towards our goal of getting Green Lake off the impaired waterbodies list!
-2022 was the second of a 16-year grant program to improve the health of Green Lake.
+2023 was the third year of a 16-year grant program to improve the health of Green Lake.
 The first phase of the grant is finding projects that have a direct impact on the lake.

 We have made a short storyboard that will take you through the progress made on Green Lake.